Kraken-CI/website/docs/entities.md

 - *configuration* - one of `configurations` defined in the `stage`

 With the help of `environments`, the same `job` can be run on various combinations of target machines, operating systems and configuration parameters.
-So environments allow running the same job:
+So environments allow for running the same job:
 - on several different operating system;
 - on several different hardware, e.g.: one with AMD CPU, another one with Intel CPU;
 - with different tests configurations, e.g.: running the same benchmark but in several different resolutions.